cfp-energy/security-operations-task/README.md

 Some general points:

-* **Provide the solution as a public git repository that our team can easily clone.**
+* **Provide the solution as a public git repository that our team can easily clone rather than forking this repo.**

 * Provide instructions to run the automation solution in `README.md`.